AnnaFeng-S/ECS171_Group1_Project/spotify_api/README.md

-# Steps To Replicate Creating a New CSV
+# Steps To Creating a New CSV
 1) separate_csv .py
    1) I think this adds a empty column.
    2) Did this because if we fail processing one block our entire work is not thrown away.